 No, and we don’t control the fishing in those lakes.

 Two community-wide yard sales will be scheduled each year in Spring and Fall.
 Remember that we need approval from Huntsville Police Department, so the dates may not remain the same year to year.
 As soon as the next date is decided, it will be posted on our website.
 The hours for the yard sale are from 8am to 1pm, and it is a rain-or-shine event.
+The yard sale is in individual yards throughout the entire community.
+There is no fee to participate by the homeowner.
+The HCOA will place an ad in The Huntsville Times the Friday before the sale.
+The HCOA also will place signs throughout the community.

 Call the City of Huntsville Sanitation at 256-427-5400.
 You can also report online at seeclickfix.com.
 We have found this website gets faster a faster response than phone calls.
+Occasionally, trash pickup falls on a holiday.
+In this event, trash will be picked up the following day.

 City of Huntsville Sanitation: 256-427-5332